Christopher Klotz

-Christopher Klotz (born May 22, 1984 in Laguna Niguel, California) is a retired American soccer player.
+Christopher Klotz (born May 22, 1984) is an American retired soccer player.

 Career

 College

 Klotz played club soccer for the Irvine Strikers and played four years of college soccer at the University of California, Irvine from 2002 to 2005, where he earned All Big West and Scholar Athlete Honors.
 During his college years he also played in the USL Premier Development League with the Southern California Seahorses.

 Professional

 Undrafted out of college, Klotz signed with the Charlotte Eagles in the USL Second Division in 2006.
 He made his professional debut on May 20, 2006, in a game against Wilmington Hammerheads.
 Klotz remained a player for Charlotte through the 2010 season.
 During his playing career, Klotz was also an assistant director for the Charlotte Eagles camp program, Learn from the Pros, where he helped with the program curriculum and staff training.
 After retiring as an active player, Klotz stayed with Charlotte as part of its youth development team.